By Corinna Keefe — Contributing Writer

 You’ve already heard of these digital marketing channels.
 But let’s take a closer look at how they all work through a nonprofit and NGO lens.

 Everyone loves social media because it’s free — at least in theory.
-For nonprofit organisations, it’s also attractive because you can transmit your message to a huge potential audience.
-A dedicated social strategy can help you reach more people than you ever imagined.
+For nonprofit organisations, it’s also attractive because you can transmit your message to a (potentially) huge audience.
+A dedicated strategy with regular social media content can help you reach more people than you ever imagined.

 Paid advertising has a couple of key advantages over social media.
 While it’s not free, you can buy your audience ready-made, so you don’t have to spend time building up connections.
 Modern ad platforms offer an astonishingly detailed view of their audiences, which means better targeting for your campaigns.

-Paid ads can take many different forms, from search engine marketing to paid social and pre-roll video ads.
+Paid ads can take many different forms, from search engine marketing to paid social and pre-roll video ads to a specified landing page (such as a donation page).
 Ad platforms usually offer detailed statistics and analytics, which can be valuable for refining your marketing strategy.
+For most organizations, paid advertising will be part of the digital marketing mix, especially for online fundraising campaigns.

 Despite years of people predicting the death of email, it’s still a favourite with most marketers.
 Why?
 Because it’s flexible, fast, relatively cheap to create — and people actually read and respond to their emails.

 Email gives you a direct line to your most dedicated supporters.
-You can use it to spread a message, encourage direct action, recruit volunteers, and run fundraising campaigns.
+You can use it to spread a message, encourage direct action, run outreach campaigns and advocacy, recruit volunteers, and boost fundraising campaigns to solicit online donations.

-The only limitation of email is that you have to have consent from everyone you contact.
+The only limitation of email is that you have to have consent from everyone you contact, and building out an email list is hard work.
 That makes it harder to reach new people: they have to find you first.
 So even if you have amazing email newsletter content, you still need a way to make that first contact.

 The basic thesis of most content marketing goes like this: instead of selling to people, what if we tried to educate and entertain them?
 What if we created such a dazzling experience that we didn’t need ads to attract their attention?
 What if people found us online because we were at the top of the search rankings, offering valuable and useful information that no one else could?